NASA-DEVELOP/dnppy/README.md

 ### Dependencies

-Python 2.7
+Most dependenices come natively with Arcmap 10.2+ Expect future dependencies from the SciPy stack, which ships with Arcmap 10.3+

-arcpy  (see ESRI's ArcMap software)
+1. Python 2.7

-numpy
+2. arcpy  (see ESRI's ArcMap software)

-h5py
+3. numpy

 #Development Strategy